kae3g/grainkae3g/README.md

 ### Grainkae3g License

+**Glow's gentle explanation**: *"We believe in sharing knowledge freely while respecting everyone's rights.
+Our MIT license means you can use, modify, and share our work however you like, as long as you give credit where it's due."*

 **MIT License** - Copyright 2025 kae3g

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions: